What does a solicitor do: overview of the solicitors’ profession

-From autumn of 2021, aspiring lawyers with law degrees and non-law degrees will need to complete the SQE (solicitors qualifying examination) after graduation.
+A new qualification process for solicitors is being introduced.
+Aspiring lawyers with law degrees and non-law degrees will need to complete the SQE (solicitors qualifying examination) after graduation.
 This is made up two different stages and requires applicants to have completed two years of relevant work experience, which will typically be done through a training contract (see below).

 What is the LPC?

 If you have, or will have, already started your degree before the introduction of the SQE, you will have the option to qualify through the existing system: the LPC (or ‘legal practice course’).
 The LPC is made up of two stages, which can be taken ‘back-to-back’ or with a break between the two stages.
 Typically, a full-time LPC course will take a year of study.
 Aspiring lawyers with non-law degrees who wish to complete the LPC will need to complete a conversion course (usually the GDL or CPE).